edrlab/thorium-reader-doc/epub-doc/en/src/pages/211_reading_textuals.md

 1. In the reading interface go to the `Preference` menu and then `Text`.
-2. In the drop-down list select `...`.
+2. Position the cursor in the font selection field.
 3. Write the word *Verdana* in the empty field that appears next to the drop-down list.
 4. Confirm with <kbd>Enter</kbd>.